 As more Australians access the Internet on their smartphones and tablets, you might want to consider a mobile strategy within your larger digital strategy.
 (See Module 1)

 Choosing your device

-Teleworking is where employees work away from the office, for set or varying amounts of time.
-They stay connected to the office via communication tools like email, phone and teleconferencing.
+Working remotely is where employees have the flexibility to work away from the office for set or varying amounts of time.

-Many employees choose to telework from home.
 There’s a growing trend to work from co-working or ‘smart work centres’ – workstations in shared offices closer to where people live.
-There are many benefits for both you and your staff.

 - Greater employee engagement, job satisfaction and output, leading to increased productivity.